gpt-engineer-org/gpt-engineer/ROADMAP.md

 # Roadmap

-We are building AGI by first creating the code generation tooling of the future.
+We are building AGI.
+The first step is creating the code generation tooling of the future.

 There are three main milestones we think can improve gpt-engineer's capability 2x:
 - Continuous evaluation of our progress